 Why should I have a Building Inspection?

 We all become blind to what we see every day.
-Having QBM, independent expert inspect the property will provide an inspection that is guaranteed to identify all faults and issues.
+Having QBM, independent expert inspect the property will provide an building inspection that is guaranteed to identify all faults and issues.

 A recent survey of a unit complex identified major structural problems with structural support posts to the stairs, landings and balconies.
 The steel supporting posts were rusted completed through in many areas meaning that the concrete stairs were self supporting and unstable.